finite-galaxy/finite-galaxy/readme.md

 * Be polite and always assume good faith.
 * Check to make sure it's not a duplicate of an existing issue.
-* Create a separate “issue” for each bug and each request.
+* Create a separate “issue” for each bug, problem, question, or request.

 If requesting a new feature, first ask yourself: will this make the game more fun or interesting?
 Remember that this is a game, not a simulator.
 Changes will not be made purely for the sake of realism, especially if they introduce needless complexity or aggravation.